JiayuJeff/JiayuJeff/README.md

 - 👋 Hi, I’m @JiayuJeff, a second year CS student in [HKUST](https://hkust.edu.hk/).
 - 👀 I’m interested in Playing piano, violin and working out in gym
-- 🌱 I’m currently learning Natural Language Processing, especially on NLP application in Trustworthy ML
+- 🌱 I’m currently learning topics about Natural Language Processing, especially on NLP application in Trustworthy ML and Uncertainty Elicitaion
 - 💞️ I’m looking for collaboration in research topics related to AI
 - 🖋️ Here is my [Google Scholar](https://scholar.google.com/citations?user=PIQxhfMAAAAJ&hl=en)
 - 📫 You can reach on my school email: jliufv@connect.ust.hk